cesarconte/cesarconte/README.md

 Later, it will be the turn for BackEnd.

-Skills: / HTML / CSS / Sass / Bootstrap / Tailwind / Less / JavaScript / Vue
+Skills: / HTML / CSS / Sass / Bootstrap / Tailwind / JavaScript / Vue / Vuetify

 - 🌱 I’m currently learning HTML, CSS, Sass, Botstrap, Tailwind, Less, JavaScript and Vue.
 - ⚡ Fun fact: "Curiosity killed the cat"